oscargdd/enhanced-acl-netmod/draft-ietf-netmod-acl-extensions.md

  {{!RFC8519}} specifies that forwarding actions can be 'accept' (i.e., accept matching traffic), 'drop' (i.e., drop matching traffic without sending any ICMP error message), or 'reject' (i.e., drop matching traffic and send an ICMP error message to the source).
 However, there are situations where the matching traffic can be accepted, but with a rate-limit policy.
-Such capability is not currently supported by {{!RFC8519}}.
+This capability is not supported by {{!RFC8519}}.

 ## Payload-based Filtering {#ps-pf}